 - Speech Commands: Control your panel with your voice.
 Supports offline STT (Vosk with grammar-constrained recognition for high accuracy) and cloud APIs (llama-cpp-server/OpenAI-compatible).
 Push-to-talk or wake word activation.

-- Media Player Control: Display and control MPRIS media players (Spotify, VLC, Firefox) on Linux desktops.
-Auto-discovers players via D-Bus, shows cover art, title, artist, progress, and playback controls.
+- Media Player Control: Display and control media players on Linux and Windows.
+On Linux it uses MPRIS (D-Bus protocol); on Windows it uses SMTC (System Media Transport Controls).
+Features include cover art, title, artist, progress bar, source selection tabs, and playback controls.

 - RSS Feed Display: Subscribe to multiple RSS/Atom feeds and display live entries on your panel.
 Server-side polling avoids CORS, per-client "new entry" highlighting, and click-to-open URLs on the host browser.